anjalidiggi/sql_assignment/README.md

 count_gmail_account	latest_signup_date	first_signup_date	diff_in_days
 2	2022-02-01	2020-09-08	511

-5) Solve the below questions by creating below mentioned tables and adding the given dataset.
+QUERY 5) Solve the below questions by creating below mentioned tables and adding the given dataset.
 Hint: Solve using the Window Functions
 1)	create a table named sales_data with columns: product_id, sale_date, and  quantity_sold.
 2)	insert some sample data into the table: